Air Policy Issues and Knowledge Gaps

 Optimal LDAR Frequency: Provincial and Federal regulations require Leak Detection and Repair surveys to be performed up to 3 times per year using an Optical Gas Imaging (OGI) camera.
 Industry is concerned with the cost of the prescribed LDAR frequency, and concerned the reduction potential will be small relative to other opportunities.
-Work was launched in 2018 to determine the relative effectiveness of 3x/yr, 2x/yr, 1x/yr, 1x/2y, and 1x/3yr LDAR surveys.
-This work will continue into 2019.
+Explore if other jurisdictions which call for different LDAR frequencies offer comparable emissions reductions to the current Provincial strategy.

-2. Evaluation of Alternative Detection and Quantification Technologies, and assess their ‘Equivalence’ to prescribed OGI LDAR: There have been significant advancements in technologies to detect and quantify methane releases, including new OGI cameras, fixed and mobile ground sensors, manned and unmanned aerial sensors, and satellite sensors.
-PTAC has evaluated a number of these technologies in 2017 and 2018, and more evaluation is necessary.
-In 2019, PTAC will establish field testing areas, where technology vendors can evaluate and compare their technology in real world conditions (ntd: we need to get this approved by ARPC, find willing operators, seek leveraged funding, and issue a public ’Challenge’.
+Evaluation of Alternative Detection and Quantification Technologies, and assess their ‘Equivalence’ to prescribed OGI LDAR: There have been significant advancements in technologies to detect and quantify methane releases, including new OGI cameras, fixed and mobile ground sensors, manned and unmanned aerial sensors, and satellite sensors.
+There are a number of projects underway to address this knowledge gap.

-3. Improvements to the Methane Emissions Inventory: Having an accurate inventory of methane emissions by source will ensure industry and regulators are focused on the areas with the greatest reduction potential.
-Provincial regulators and PTAC have launched projects in 2017 and 2018 to detect and quantify all methane releases in a large number of facilities.
-This work will continue in 2019.
+Improvements to the Methane Emissions Inventory: Having an accurate inventory of methane emissions by source will ensure industry and regulators are focused on the areas with the greatest reduction potential.
+Projects could target ongoing disagreements with top down vs bottom up measurements.

-Understanding Routine and non-Routine Venting from Tanks: Our efforts to establish an accurate methane emission inventory has identified tank venting as an important contributor to methane emissions and oil production and processing facilities.
+Understanding Routine and non-Routine Venting from Tanks: Efforts to establish an accurate methane emission inventory has identified tank venting as a contributor to methane emissions at oil production and processing facilities.
 In addition, anecdotal information suggests that large, abnormal, episodic events can be a significant contributor to a facilities emission, but because of their nature, are difficult to detect and quantify.
-Identifying the causes of routine and non-routine venting from tanks is an important first step to mitigation.
-This work will be initiated in 2019, and continue thru 2020.
+Measurement and mitigation of routine and non-routine venting from tanks.
+There are a number of projects underway to address this gap.

-Evaluating Methane Control Technologies: PTAC has successfully demonstrated a number of technologies to reduce methane emissions, typically in limited field trials.
+Evaluating Methane Control and Measurement Technologies: PTAC has successfully demonstrated a number of technologies to reduce methane emissions, typically in limited field trials.
 It is important to evaluate near commercial technologies with different operators, in different operating conditions and different facility types, and document the capabilities and limitations of each technology in a transparent manner, so that all operators can determine the applicability of each technology in their unique asset mix.
-This systematic evaluation will begin in earnest in 2019.
+Priority focus areas for further evaluation include:

 |Air Quality Indicators||Ambient air quality objectives are continuously being reviewed and updated, and industry is being required to meet more stringent targets.
 To determine the impact of such policy changes, it is important for industry to understand the contribution that upstream oil and gas facilities have to the substances being reviewed.||An accurate understanding of the potential release of substances subject to new or revised air quality objectives from the UOG industry is required.
 Additionally, if the substance is being released in quantities that may be subject to regulatory requirements, reasonable and cost-effective emission control options would need to be developed.|